Mortgage Hardship Assistance F A Qs

 What options are available to help me if I’m having trouble making my mortgage or home equity loan payments?

-We offer a number of mortgage and home equity loan assistance options that you may be eligible for depending on your financial situation and the guidelines of your insurer/investor.
-You can review our available options on the Mortgage Hardship Assistance Programs page.
+We offer a number of mortgage assistance options and home equity loan assistance options that you may be eligible for depending on your financial situation and the guidelines of your insurer/investor.
+You can review our available options on the Mortgage Assistance Programs page.

-If you are unsure who your loan is backed by, you can use the loan look up tool to determine your insurer/investor and the appropriate workout package for your situation.
+If you are unsure who your loan is backed by, you can use the loan look up tool to determine your insurer/investor and the appropriate Mortgage Assistance Application for your situation.

 Am I able to defer a mortgage or home equity loan payment?

 We currently do not offer any options that allow you to skip a payment.
 However, there may be other options available to assist you.
-Review other Mortgage Hardship Assistance programs.
+Review other Mortgage Assistance page.

 Do I need to send in all of my forms and documents at the same time?